capactio/capact/pkg/engine/graphql/README.md

 The following document describes interaction between client and Engine using GraphQL API.

-## Running Action in basic mode
+## Rendering Action in basic mode

-The basic mode of running Action is when user doesn't provide optional artifacts for nested Actions.
+The basic mode of rendering Action is when user doesn't provide optional artifacts for nested Actions.

 1. User creates Action with `createAction` mutation, providing Implementation or Interface path (e.g. `cap.interface.cms.wordpress.install`), input parameters and artifacts (required and optional for the root Action).
 1. Engine saves Action details and sets its state to `INITIAL`.
 1. Engine detects new Action and changes status to `BEING_RENDERED`.
-1. Once Engine resolves all nested Implementations, the status is changed to `READY_TO_RUN`.
+1. Once Engine resolves all nested Implementations, the status changes to `READY_TO_RUN`.
 From now on, user is able run the rendered Action.

+## Rendering Action in advanced mode

+The advanced mode of rendering Action is when user can provide optional artifacts for every nested Action.

+1. User creates Action with `createAction` mutation, providing Implementation or Interface path (e.g. `cap.interface.cms.wordpress.install`), input parameters and artifacts (required and optional for the root Action).
+1. Engine saves Action details and sets its state to `INITIAL`.
+1. Engine detects new Action and changes status to `BEING_RENDERED`.
+1. In loop:
+    1. Once Engine resolves nested Action and if there are optional artifacts specified that can be provided, the Action status changes to `ADVANCED_MODE_RENDERING_ITERATION`.
+    1. User fetches Action with `action(id)` query and checks optional artifacts which can be provided under `Action.renderingAdvancedMode.artifactsForRenderingIteration`.
+    1. User continues Action rendering with `continueAdvancedRendering` mutation.
+In the mutation input, user can specify optional artifacts.
+1. Once Engine resolves all nested Implementations, the status changes to `READY_TO_RUN`.
+From now on, user is able run the rendered Action.

+## Running Action

+Once Action is in `READY_TO_RUN` mode, user can run the Action, or, in other words, approve the rendered Action to run.

 1. User (approver) runs the Action with `runAction` mutation.
 1. The Action state is `RUNNING`.
 1. The Action state changes.